MarcelloMuy/ci-milestone-p2/README.md

   <a name="game-screen-ui"></a>
 ## Game screen:
-  - The logo is placed on the top centre of the page.
-In small screens the two words are displayed in different lines and displayed on the same line for larger screens.
+  - The logo is placed in the top centre of the page.
+On small screens the two words are displayed in different lines and on larger screens they are displayed on the same line.
   - Under the logo there is an instructions button, a feedback button, and a play button.
-  - The three buttons are placed on the centre of the page and each one in a different line.
-All three buttons have the same style properties to keep the page consistency.
+  - The three buttons are placed in the centre of the page and each one on a different line.
+All three buttons have the same style properties to keep the page consistent.

 ### Mobile:
   ![Game screen preview mobile](./assets/images/game-screen-mobile.png)